 Corporate staff, fire control staff and some uniformed officers are eligible for membership of the Local Government Pension Scheme (LGPS).
-From 1 November 2018 all members of staff participating in the LGPS have been members of the Wiltshire Pension Fund and Wiltshire Council is responsible for administering the scheme.
-Prior to that date, members of staff participated in either the Dorset County Pension Fund or the Wiltshire Pension Fund.
+Staff participating in the LGPS are members of the Wiltshire Pension Fund and Wiltshire Council is responsible for administering the scheme.